|

 Course

-descriptions of the above from the 2007-08
+descriptions of the above from the 2007-08 Catalog

 51.

 General Chemistry with Lab—Accelerated.
 Mr. Johal.
-Accelerated introductory course for
+Accelerated

-and structure, chemical thermodynamics and chemical kinetics.
-Laboratory work
+structure, molecular bonding and structure, chemical thermodynamics and

-emphasizes quantitative analytical and instrumental techniques and molecular
+chemical kinetics.
+Laboratory work emphasizes quantitative analytical and

-modeling.
-Interactive computing is an integral part of the course.
+instrumental techniques and molecular modeling.
+Interactive computing is an

-Prerequisite: two or more years of high school chemistry and a passing score on
+integral part of the course.
+Prerequisite: two or more years of high school

-the placement examination.
+chemistry and a passing score on the placement examination.
 Each Fall.

 158B.

 Physical Chemistry.
 Mr. Johal.
-Study
+Study of chemical thermodynamics, chemical

-of chemical thermodynamics, chemical kinetics, molecular spectroscopy and molecular
+kinetics, molecular spectroscopy and molecular modeling.
+Prerequisite: 1A,B or

-modeling.
-Prerequisite: 1A,B or 51; PHYS 51A,B; MATH 31.
+51; PHYS 51A,B; MATH 31.
 Each Spring.

 161.

 Advanced Analytical Chemistry and Laboratory.
-Mr. Taylor, Mr. Johal, Mr. Arora.
-Study of modern instrumental
+Mr. Taylor, Mr.

-electro-analytical methods.
-Laboratory experience includes work with
+separation and electro-analytical methods.
+Laboratory experience includes work

-variance.
+of variance.
 Prerequisite: 110A.
 Each Fall.

 162.

 Advanced Physical Chemistry with Laboratory.
-Mr. Garza-López, Mr. Johal, Mr.
+Mr. Garza-López, Mr. Johal, Mr. Arora, Ms. Yu.
+Advanced physical

-physical chemistry topics chosen from the areas of statistical thermodynamics,
+chemistry topics chosen from the areas of statistical thermodynamics,

 group theory, chemical kinetics, molecular modeling and solid state chemistry.